seanhig/flink-stack/README.md

 At the present it seems `HADOOP_CLASSPATH` needs to exist, at least in some form, and the easiest way to accomplish this is to bundle the latest hadoop version into the Flink image.
 Bundling Hadoop jars without shading them as embedded (in a Java code usage model) simply does not work.

-See the `eg` folder for examples, most are based on the `streaming-etl` foundation.
+See the `eg` folder for examples, most are based on the `streaming-etl-to-iceberg` foundation.